NationalCentreTruthReconciliation/Python-Development-Guide/README.md

 The Ruff language server handles code formatting and will auto-format your code every time you press Save.

 Ruff can sometimes auto-address issues with your code, which are denoted by yellow-underlined lines.
-To tell Ruff to auto-fix your code, you can run the Ruff: Fix all auto-fixable problems task.
-Press CTRL+Shift+P and search for “Ruff” to find this task and click it to run.
+To tell Ruff to auto-fix your code, you can run the **Ruff: Fix all auto-fixable problems** task.
+Press `CTRL+Shift+P` and search for “Ruff” to find this task and click it to run.

 ## Other Miscellaneous Rules

-For any project larger than a throwaway script, use the logging module over calling `print()`.
+For any project larger than a throwaway script, use the `logging` module over calling `print()`.
 Use [dictConfig](https://docs.python.org/3/library/logging.config.html#logging.config.dictConfig) (preferred method) or [basicConfig](https://docs.python.org/3/library/logging.html#logging.basicConfig) rather than instantiating loggers directly.

-Do not use the match statement.
-This is for compatibility with versions of Python older than 3.10 (see [PEP 622](https://peps.python.org/pep-0622/#the-match-statement)).
+Do not use [the match statement](https://peps.python.org/pep-0622/#the-match-statement). `match` is a relatively new syntax element and is not compatible with versions of Python that are still supported.

 ## Docstrings